 - Hand-to-Hand Combat: Achilles has all the fighting experience and knowledge of Achilles from Greek mythology.

 Achilles possesses the spear of Athena, an enchanted spear which adds to his already formidable abilities.
-This divine spear can piece any substance and light its head aflame.
+This divine spear can pierce any substance and light its head aflame.

 Mysia: Achilles rides a mystical flying elephant with three eyes and two trunks.